APU Vs. CPU Which Performs Better? [iGPU worth your Money?]

 Is APU Similar to Integrated Graphics?

-Laptops come with integrated graphics units to provide a user with moderate support for the high-resolution workload.
-APU is pretty much the same with different types of technology, which is not a separate chip built on a motherboard but integrated into the CPU.
+Laptops come with integrated graphics units to give users moderate to professional support for the high-resolution workload.
+Which is a separate chip built on a motherboard.

 If you’re wondering whether all CPUs have integrated graphics or not, go through the embedded article.